Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 They will buy games with the earnings to donate to sick children.

-The students prepared a marketing plan to encourage the entire school to participate in the project.
+The students prepared a marketing plan to encourage the entire school to participate in the venture.

-Ideas for projects from the 3rd and 4th-grades.
+Ideas for inventions of the 3rd and 4th-grades.

 - Umbrella for mobile